aosingleton/package_list_tool/README.md

 #### TODO
 - Add function to zip all package installation data stored in yum cache.
 - Add function to push zip file to s3 bucket.
 - Add function to produce and store report information in defined s3 bucket.
-Can be used to replicate systems manager instance data and also to support compliance as compliment to AWS config.
+Can be used to replicate systems manager instance data and also to support compliance as a compliment to AWS config.